davidd-55/sNNake/index.md

     - Mutation: The algorithm randomly mutates aspects of the child agent's characteristics in order to prevent training stagnation

     After the above steps are performed, the GA creates a set consisting of the top 50% of agents from the initial population and the newly generated child population and propogates them to the following training epoch.
 This process repeats for a specified number of epochs that each contain gameplay for a specified number of unique agents.

+    Further implementation details and the information provided here can be found on the original *AI for Snake Game* [project page](https://craighaber.github.io/AI-for-Snake-Game/website_files/index.html).

 - NN Input Details:
     - The [Manhattan distance](https://xlinux.nist.gov/dads/HTML/manhattanDistance.html) between the snake agent's head and the game board fruit